apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 ## Configuring for Other Projects

 It is impossible for any general framework to be predictive about what types of special rules any given project may have, especially when it comes to ordering and Maven profiles.
 In order to direct test-patch to do the correct action, a project `personality` should be added that enacts these custom rules.

-A personality consists of two functions.
-One that determines which test types to run and another that allows a project to dictate ordering rules, flags, and profiles on a per-module, per-test run.

-There can be only **one** of each personality function defined.
+By default, personalities are loaded from `.yetus/personality.sh` but may also be given via the `--personality` option.

+At its core, a personality consists of usually several function definitions that `test-patch` knows about:

 ## Global Definitions